 Study Abroad Loans are for those enrolled in a US school and studying abroad on a short-term program.
 You must be receiving credit at your home school for your study abroad, and your home school also must be approved.
-If so, your program can be located anywhere in the world.
+If this applies to you, your program can be located anywhere in the world.
 Of course, although you can apply on your own, you are much more likely to be approved and to get better rates with a qualified co-signer.
-We partner with two programs for Study Abroad Loans, each of which offer very similar and competitive products with different strengths:
+Students can often rely on the following benefits when it comes to study abroad loans:

 Foreign Enrolled Loans